dynamics-simulation-16-715/HW1_solutions/README.md

 5. Launch the notebook using `notebook()` or `jupyterlab()`

 ## Running tests
-1. navigate to the root directory of your repo
+1. Navigate to the root directory of your repo
-2. start julia
+2. Start julia
-3. run `include("tests/runtests.jl")`
+3. Run `include("tests/runtests.jl")` (doesn't matter which environment)

 ## Submitting your homework